jayvardhanghildiyal/Lyron/README.md

 # Lyron
-Discord bot for our noice server
+Discord bot for my server :3

-Well hey!

-i know you cant see this shit coz this repo private so fuck off nothing to see here
+A bot that provides lyrics and top songs!